 Your business strategy

-This gives you a goal to work towards and should be the central idea you refer back to whenever you make a decision about your business.
+This gives you a goal to think about whenever you make a business decision.

-By including your strategy in your business plan, the reader will be able to see what you’re aiming for and how you plan to get there.
+Including strategy in your business plan helps readers see what you want and how you plan to get there.

-- How you’ll price your service or product: How does this stack up against similar products or services in your area?
+- How does that compare to similar products or services in your area?

 Creating a business budget

-4 simple steps to get your business budget underway:
+4 simple steps to build your business budget: